International Talent Support: 2016

-ITS 2015
+2015

 The jury for this edition featured, among others, Massimo Giorgetti (Founder and Creative Director of MSGM), Carlo Capasa (President of the National Chamber of Italian Fashion) and Oriole Cullen (Acting Senior Curator of Contemporary Fashion, Victoria & Albert Museum).
 Aitor Throup, a finalist in 2006, received a lifetime achievement award.
 The concept for this edition was "THE FUTURE".
+The winners were: